Private Prediction via PAC Privacy

-Given the distribution $P_S$ and attack criterion $\rho$, the optimal prior success rate $(1 - \delta_0)$ is a known constant.
-For example, in membership inference attacks where $P_S$ is specified such that each data point is included in the training set with 50\% probability, the optimal prior success rate is exactly 50\%.
-Since the prior is fixed, we can limit the adversary's final success rate $(1-\delta_A)$ simply by controlling their posterior advantage $\Delta_f \delta_{A}$.
-The foundation of PAC privacy lies in the connection between an arbitrary adversary's posterior advantage and the mutual information (MI) between the input and the output, as established in the following theorem.
+Given $P_S$ and $\rho$, the optimal prior success rate $1-\delta_0$ is a known constant; for membership inference in which $P_S$ is specified such that each point is included in the training set with probability $50\%$, it is exactly $50\%$.
+With the prior fixed, bounding the posterior advantage $\Delta_f\delta_A$ bounds the final success rate $1-\delta_A$.
+The foundation of PAC privacy lies in the following connection between posterior advantage and the mutual information (MI) of the input and output.